Tainmere/advent_of_code_2025/day_1/notes.md

 - _"The actual password is the number of times the dial is left pointing at 0 after any rotation in the sequence."_
   - i.e. count how often we land at `0`

-running solution takes ~3.1 s
+running solution takes ~3.1 ms

 ## Puzzle 2